The History of the Martin D-45

 1984 Martin D-45 Tree of Life

-The Tree of Life is sometimes released as a limited edition, and depending on the year of production and concept (such as Martin’s anniversary commemorations or customizations including the body), there are individual instruments featuring various inlays.
-Each model is an extremely rare instrument not produced as part of the regular lineup.
+The Tree of Life is sometimes released as a limited edition, and depending on the year of production and concept (such as Martin’s anniversary commemorations or custom models featuring the body), there are individual instruments with various inlays.
+Each model is an extremely rare piece that is not produced as part of the regular lineup.

 Take a look at the decorations added to the D-45.